kaiomagalhaes/blog/en/code_quality_ruby.md

 A major trend in the startups is the creation of projects in a astronomical speed so that they can be placed in the market to be validated .
 This being done their destination is defined between a range of options that can be generalized in:

-**It Needs maintenance or not**.
+**It needs maintenance or not.**

 A problem in this approach is the quality of the project in general, mostly on code quality and security.

 Once the founder of [LinkedIn](www.linkedin.com) [Reid Hoffman](https://www.linkedin.com/in/reidhoffman) said:

 *If you are not embarrassed by the first version of your product, you’ve launched too late.*

 As it applies to what the consumer will find, it should not be applied to the code.
-It is clear that we should not take care about of large customizations, but there are small practices that *can* ensure a good maintenance as well as saving time (our most expensive resource) and money.
+It is clear that we should not take care of large customizations, but there are small practices that *can* ensure a good maintenance as well as saving time (our most expensive resource) and money.

-Here at [Codelitt](codelitt.com) we have a lot of project built with Ruby/Rails, take a look [here](https://www.quora.com/Why-do-so-many-startups-use-Ruby-on-Rails) if you want to know why.
+Here at [Codelitt](codelitt.com) we have a lot of projects built with Ruby/Rails, take a look [here](https://www.quora.com/Why-do-so-many-startups-use-Ruby-on-Rails) if you want to know why.
 As we work mostly with startups projects we've decided to define a set of gems that should be in every project in order to help us to maintain our best practices.

 #### Code quality